HumanCellAtlas/data-portal-content/content/help/help/help-and-faq.md

 #### Can I use this data for a publication?

 Yes, data from the HCA can be used for publication.
-Learn more about our [data use agreement](https://dev.data.humancellatlas.org/contribute/overview/terms-and-conditions).
+Learn more about our [data use agreement](https://prod.data.humancellatlas.org/contribute/overview/terms-and-conditions).

 #### How do I cite HCA data?

 The URL for the HCA DCP *Data Portal*, https://data.humancellatlas.org/, can be used as the citation for data obtained from the HCA.
 Alternatively, you can cite: Regev A., et al. 2017.
 The Human Cell Atlas.
 Elife.
 Dec 5;6. pii: e27041. doi: 10.7554/eLife.27041.

+### Data access, analysis, and development help

+#### How do I access the data in the HCA?

+The user guides in the *Learn* section of the data portal contain detailed information about [how to access the data](https://prod.data.humancellatlas.org/learn).
+We have also created a series of [data consumer vignettes](https://github.com/HumanCellAtlas/data-consumer-vignettes), which give examples of how others have accessed and used the data from the HCA.

-#### How do I visualize or analyze the data?
+#### How do I visualize or analyze the data in the HCA?

 Single-cell sequencing analysis methods are constantly changing, and there are many tools for visualizing or analyzing the data in the HCA.
 Popular tools for analyzing single-cell RNA-seq data include Seurat (R) and ScanPy (Python),though many other excellent tools exist.
 We offer a list of community-built analysis applications in the *Analyze* section on the *Data Portal*.

 #### How do I make my tool compatible with HCA data and add it to the HCA Data Portal?

 We encourage scientists and developers to contribute their own analysis and visualization applications and data processing pipelines to the HCA.
-You can learn more about how to do this in the *Develop* section of the *Data Portal*.
+You can learn more about how to do this in the *Learn* section of the *Data Portal*.

 #### How can I get involved with the HCA?